Cause and Effect Essay Guide

 Sub-types of Cause and Effect Essays

-A cause-and-effect essay can typically be of four subtypes.
+A cause and effect essay can typically be of four subtypes.
 They are synthesis, analysis, interpretation, and valuation.
 Let’s look at each of them closer.

 Synthesis